mikepred/MAP/memory-bank/progress.md

 ## Current Status

-*   **Overall Project**: The MAP project now comprises two main functional Python scripts: `text_analyzer.py` (undergoing Module 4 enhancements) and `branch_visualizer.py` (functional).
+*   **Overall Project**: The MAP project now comprises two main functional Python scripts: `text_analyzer.py` (Module 4 enhancements completed) and `branch_visualizer.py` (functional).
-*   **Text Analyzer**: Fully functional as per Modules 3A-3E.
-Module 4A completed.
-Module 4B, Enhancement 1 (Stop Word Removal) implemented and tested.
+*   **Text Analyzer**: Fully functional as per Modules 1-4 of the lesson plan.
+All planned enhancements from Module 4 (A, B, C) are implemented and integrated.
+The script is ready for final review against the lesson plan objectives.
+Module 5 (conceptual connections to LLMs) has been reviewed.
 *   **Git Branch Visualizer**: Functional for generating Mermaid graphs of local Git branches.
-*   **Memory Bank**: Currently being updated to reflect progress on Text Analyzer Module 4.
+*   **Memory Bank**: Currently being updated to reflect the completion of Module 4 for the Text Analyzer.
-*   **Git Branch**: Work on Text Analyzer Module 4 enhancements has commenced.
-(Specific branch name to be confirmed by user if relevant for future reference).
+*   **Git Branch**: (User to confirm if specific branch tracking is needed for this phase).

 ## Known Issues